cloudify-cosmo/docs.getcloudify.org/content/cli/executions.md

 ### cancel

+#### Usage
-Usage: `cfy executions cancel [OPTIONS] EXECUTION_ID`
+`cfy executions cancel [OPTIONS] EXECUTION_ID`

 Cancel a workflow's execution

-`EXECUTION_ID` - The ID of the execution to cancel
+`EXECUTION_ID` - The ID of the execution to be canceled.

 #### Optional flags

-* `-f, --force` - Terminate the execution abruptly, rather than request an orderly termination
+* `-f, --force` - Terminate the execution abruptly, rather than request an orderly termination.
+* `-t, --tenant-name TEXT`      The name of the tenant on which the execution is to be canceled.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example